-Did you struggle to keep up with your monthly budget in 2017?
+Did you struggle to keep up with your monthly budget last year?
 Chances are you ended up knowingly or unknowingly wasting your money on expenses that were totally avoidable.

-We’ve rounded up four simple and effective ways to help you stop the money drain and improve your financial situation in 2018.
-Here’s what you need to stop wasting your money on this year…
+We’ve rounded up four simple and effective ways to help you plug the money drain and manage your finances better in 2021…

 Did you know that banks in the UAE charge AED 25 a month if you don’t maintain the required minimum balance in your account?
 That’s not all – If you’re not careful about how you manage your bank accounts and loans, you will end up spending a significant amount of money on unnecessary bank fees.